metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 #### "Table partitioning"

-This approach actually builds on top of the "single" table approach.
+This approach builds on top of the "single" table approach.

-In addition from what we might gain with the "Single table" arpproach, table partiioning offers the additional advantage that the physical table accessed by the DB is simply small.<br>
+In addition from what we might gain with the "Single table" arpproach, table partioning offers the additional advantage that the physical table accessed by the DB is simply small.<br>
-That means we don't have the DB to deal with a large table without beeing burgened by it's largest part, but there simply isn't a lot of data to burden the DB with.<br>
+That means we do not have the DB to deal with a large table and find way of helping it not to be burdened by it's "background" data part.
+Instead there simply isn't a lot of data in the foreground data table with which the DB can be burdened.<br>
 The archived data could be on a slow big disk and be only accessed on rare occasions.
+Howerver logically, if a query without `COALESCE(DLM_ArchiveLevel,0)=0` is made, then all the data would be retrived.

 Further reading to understand the underpinnings of multiple table spaces:

 * postgres table partitioning: [https://www.postgresql.org/docs/current/static/ddl-partitioning.html](https://www.postgresql.org/docs/current/static/ddl-partitioning.html)
 * SQL to move a record from one table to the other
   - stackoverflow on how to delete and insert a single record at the same time: [http://stackoverflow.com/questions/2974057/move-data-from-one-table-to-another-postgresql-edition](http://stackoverflow.com/questions/2974057/move-data-from-one-table-to-another-postgresql-edition)
-* SQL to move a number of records within one trx?
 * We need a way to only dump the "current" data without the archived data
   - pg_dump has a paremeter "--exclude-table-data" which takes a file with tables to exclude; we could have a tool (select on pg_catalog) to create that file.
 * postgres table partitioning extensions: [pg_partman](https://github.com/keithf4/pg_partman)
    - only handles inserts, not updates! but maybe the setup, trigger-mgmt etc can be used

+## **To check:** PostgreSQL-Version

+We currently have PostgreSQL versions 9.1, 9.3 and 9.5 out there.<br>
+It *might* turn out that when we play with the single table approach on postgres-9.1, we gain no performance improvements, but we would have gained them with 9.3 or 9.5 because those versions are more performance optimized.

+We should put some research into this or maybe up-prioritize the task of migrating all customers to postgres-9.5.

 ## Rough architectural outline

 I think there are three main parts to look at

 ### Partitioner

-* A **partitioner** that runs in background and creates partitions.<br>
+By **partitioner** i mean a component that runs in background and creates partitions.<br>
-  - By partition I mean a set of records that can generally belong to different tables and that are all directly or indirectly linked with each other.<br>
+ * By partition I mean a set of records that can generally belong to different tables and that are all directly or indirectly linked with each other.<br>
-  - In other words, we can migrate the records of one partition together, without breaking foreign key constraints.
+ * In other words, we can migrate the records of one partition together, without breaking foreign key constraints.
-  - one record may belong to multiple partitions.
+ * one record may belong to multiple partitions.
 Examples/Thoughts
     - `AD_Client` is referenced by almost every other record.
 Also the table is small, and it is "masterdata" that can change   over time.<br>
 Since we realize DLM via table spaces and the "archive"-tables can reference `AD_Client`, there is no point to have AD_client records as parts of the partition.
     - Let's assume for sake of argument that e.g. `C_AllocationHdr` is not referencing anything (besides AD_Client etc), but is directly and indirectly refrenced.
 Then, for the sake of preserving references, we would not have to migrate it into the archive.<br>but we still want to do it in order to avoid the "operational" C_AllocationHdr table from getting too big, and because it's an ummutable document that is after some time not very likely to be required in the day to day operative business.
     - `C_BPartner` might or might not be a case for DLM depending on whether there are many partners and on how many of them become "ex-partners" over time.
-  - The partitioner stores the partitions in the database.
+ * The partitioner stores the partitions in the database.
 The information can be used not only to migrate data into the archive, but als to extract test data.
-  - There could be two tables: one "partion" table and one "partition-item".
+ * There could be two tables: one "partion" table and one "partition-item".
 Or we could check if we can reuse document-ref..to avoid ending up with something that is basically a duplication of document-ref.
-  - The partitioner has an API that is agnostic of the tables in which the partitions are stored.
+ * The partitioner has an API that is agnostic of the tables in which the partitions are stored.
-  - Probably, when walking the record-reference graph, the partitioner shall walk "forward" (e.g. from C_OrderLine.C_Order_ID to C_Order) because walking backward is too big of a performance penalty
+ * Probably, when walking the record-reference graph, the partitioner shall walk "forward" (e.g. from C_OrderLine.C_Order_ID to C_Order) because walking backward is too big of a performance penalty
-  - We need to be able to tell the partitioner that e.g. `AD_Client` is not to be migrated.
-In the underlying database, the FK constraints need to be managed accordingly (i.e. FK from the respective "archive" tables to the `AD_Client` table).
+ * We need to be able to tell the partitioner that e.g. `AD_Client` is not to be migrated.
+If we do table partition, then the FK constraints need to be managed accordingly in the underlying database, (i.e. FK from the respective "archive" tables to the `AD_Client` table).

+#### Partitioner and single table approach

+It's important to note that we *probably* need the partitioner, even if we "just" go with the single table approach.<br>
+This is because to the application, background data won't be "there", even with the single table approach (remember the where-clause-view).<br>
+Therefore, if we set `DLM_ArchiveLevel=1` for a given `C_Order` record then we need to do the same for the `C_Invoice` records which referenece that order via `C_Invoice.C_Order_ID`.
+If we don't, we end up with a "dangling" reference and there weill be errors in the application.
+Other that in the "table partitioning" approach, we don't have FK constraints to prevent such a situation.

+#### Optimistic partitioner

+However, *if* we learn that the single table approach in general can give us a preformance boost already, we might be able to get away with a less rigorous or say "optimistic" partitioner.
+This partitioner would not add to a partition *everything* that is required to retain referential integrety, but just what we think usually goes together application-wise.

+In that scenario, if an invoice is still within production, but its order can't be loaded because it is already in background, and *if* the application needs to load that order, then we do as follows:
+* move the order back into production
+* log the event
+* and retry loading the order

+We can then provide ourselves with statistics about which records had to be handeled this way, and how often it occured and how much time it cost.
+We can use these statistics to tune that partitioner.

+On the other hand, we can't handle reports in the same way, because they are "just" SQL, so we can't trigger this sort of exception handling, and we even might not become aware those problems.

+#### Reports and single table approach

+As written above, with the single table approach, no FK constraints prevent us creating "dangling" references within our production data.
+As long as our reports are essentially SQL-based, i think we must conclude that we can't guarantee con a constant basis that
+* if we run any report with any `DLM_ArchiveLevel=0` reocrd
+* all the records which the SQL might reference
+* do always also have `DLM_ArchiveLevel=0`

+We can't guarantee it, so might sometimes work out and sometimes not.
+I see these options:
+* implement a non-optimistic partioner and make it work great
+* implement whatever partitioner and *do not* distinguish between production and background data when it comes to reports (i.e. reports queries will not have the `DLM_ArchiveLevel=0` restriction).

+#### **To check:** FK-like rules in the single table approach?

+We might be able to add rules which inforce FK-like integrety within the single-table approach.
+Those rules would only fire during migration, to there would probably be no performance degradation otherwise.

 ### Migrator

-* A **migrator** that can receive partitions and is responsible to migrate them from one storage to the other
+By **migrator** i mean a component that can receive partitions and is responsible to migrate them from one "level" to the other.

   - the migrator can have different implementations.
-For the first increment, it needs to be able to move partitions from one storage to another
+For the first increment, it might just need to be able to update tables' `DLM_ArchiveLevel` columns.
-  - the API/SPI shall be such that there is a way to implement the migration in one step (e.g. for postgres it probably makes sense performance-wise to delete and insert in one statement) and also in two steps (e.g. export a partition into JSON and import it somewhere else).
+  - the API/SPI shall be such that there is a way to implement the migration in one step (e.g. delete and insert or simply update, both in one statement) and also in two steps (e.g. export a partition into JSON and import it somewhere else).
   - audit tables that usually references partitions and shows which partition is currently in which `DLM_ArchiveLevel`.

 ### Filter